WiFi Access Point: How It Works and Benefits?

 At this point I would say that you can feel more than satisfied: you finally managed to understand how an access point works.
 But I guess now you’re wondering: how should you configure a device of this type to be exploited?
 Let’s find out right away, together, clearly.

-Then you must connect the access point to the current through the affixed power supply , press the power button of the same and wait for the lights present on the device to light up indicating the fact that it has actually come into operation.
+Then, connect the access point to the current using the power supply.
+Press the power button and wait for the device’s lights to turn on.
+This shows it is now working.

 Then you have to identify by computer (or through the smartphone or tablet) the wireless network that the access point has started to generate and you must connect to it.
 It then activates the device configuration panel by entering the address 192.168.1.1 or 192.168.0.1 or the one indicated in the instruction manual.